brutebee/TotheNews/README.md

 - **Pixabay**: Special thanks to Pixabay for providing high-quality angry crowd audio effects that enhance the overall experience of the audio player.
 The captivating audio effects add depth and immersion to the content.

+- **OpenAI**: Special thanks to OpenAI for providing ChatGPT, ChatGPT designed this README file!
+Of Course!
 ### Features

 - Audio Player: The page includes an audio player that allows users to play and pause an audio file containing the cyber security issue reports from McDonald's restaurants.